AztecProtocol/aztec-packages/docs/docs/aztec/concepts/storage/partial_notes.md

 Currently private swaps require 2 transactions.
 One to start the swap and another to claim the swapped token from the DEX.
 With partial notes, you can create a note with zero value for the received amount and have another party complete it later from a public function, with the final swapped amount.
 This reduces the number of transactions needed to swap privately.

-Comparing to the flow above, the user is doing some private computation to stage the swap, encrypting the computation with a point and passing the point as an argument to a public function.
+Compared to the flow above, the user is doing some private computation to stage the swap, encrypting the computation with a point and passing the point as an argument to a public function.
 Then another party is updating that point in public and emitting the result as a note hash for the user doing the swap.

 ### Lending